rahullalwani/All-Algorithms/README.md

 This package doesn't have any releases published in the Spark Packages repo yet, or with maven coordinates supplied.
-You may have to build this package from source using `maven package` command and optionally it can also be installed in the local maven repository using `maven install:install-file` command.The built JAR can be also be used as external dependency.
+You may have to build this package from source using `maven package` command and optionally it can also be installed in the local maven repository using `maven install:install-file` command.

+The built JAR can be also be used as external dependency by adding it to the class-path.

 ## Features